ibilalkayy/100-Days-Of-DevOps/Days/day16.md

-In the sixteenth day, I have learned the following things about YAML.
+On the sixteenth day, I learned the following things about YAML.

 ## Starting and ending point